You found our list of the best minute to win it virtual games.

 Supplies Needed: Wheeled office chair

-To Play: Participants sit Indian-style in the office chair.
+To Play: Participants sit cross legged in the office chair.
 Using only their hands, they must make as many revolutions in the chair as possible in sixty seconds, without grabbing any nearby stationary objects.
 The player with the most full spins at the end of the round winds.

 16. Memo Mouth